 Need-based aid: College-funded or college-administered award from institutional, state, federal, or other sources for which a student must have financial need to qualify.
-This includes both institutional and non-institutional student aid (grants, jobs, and loans).
+This

 Need-based scholarship or grant aid: Scholarships and grants from institutional, state, federal, or other sources for which a student must have financial need to qualify.